New Jersey Consumer Fraud Whistleblowers

 When companies engage in fraudulent activities against their customers, shareholders, the government, or the general public, these activities are usually well hidden and can sometimes go unnoticed by regulating authorities.
 This is why employees who act as whistleblowers play an important role in detecting and reporting consumer fraud.

-From our offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA , McOmber McOmber & Luber, P.C. helps employees report the crimes their employer commits while aggressively protecting the rights of whistleblowers in New Jersey.
+From our offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA , McOmber McOmber & Luber, P.C. helps employees report the crimes their employer commits while aggressively protecting the rights of whistleblowers.

 Examples of Consumer Fraud

 There are consumer protection laws in place at both state and federal levels to make sure that public-serving companies are treating their customers fairly.
 This includes industries such as banks, credit card companies, insurance companies, cell phone companies, and more.
 However, sometimes companies attempt to get around these rules, resulting in consumer fraud.